 They also allow people to reconnect with nature and experience its marvels firsthand.
 Spending time in these gardens can promote a sense of well-being, reduce stress, and improve mental health.
 Gardening, after all, has been linked to reduced stress and improved mental well-being.
 Plus, the organic, ever-changing nature of cottage gardens offers a perfect environment for relaxation and mindfulness.

-In embracing a mixed planting style, cottage gardens support biodiversity which is a key aspect of nature sustainability.
+In embracing a mixed planting style, cottage gardens support biodiversity, which is a key aspect of nature sustainability.
 These gardens attract pollinators, beneficial insects, and birds.
-They, practically, contribute to the local ecosystem and create a sustainable habitat for wildlife.
-The diverse mix of plants in cottage gardens creates a haven for this wide array of wildlife, promoting biodiversity in urban and suburban environments.
+They practically contribute to the local ecosystem and create a sustainable habitat for wildlife.
+The diverse mix of plants in cottage gardens creates habitats for wildlife, promoting biodiversity.
 In addition, cottage gardens can be excellent teaching tools.

 They offer a living classroom where people can learn about botany, ecology, and sustainability.
-At the same time, they preserve a valuable aspect of horticultural history by reflecting the traditions and lifestyles of a past age.
+Plus, they preserve a valuable aspect of horticultural history by reflecting the traditions and lifestyles of a past age.
+Moreover, they enhance self-sufficiency in fresh food.
+In their early days, these gardens were a source of sustenance for families, and today, they still provide fresh herbs, fruits, and vegetables.

 Shakespeare's Garden

+Though not strictly a cottage garden, Shakespeare's childhood home in Stratford-upon-Avon boasts a beautiful garden that is reminiscent of the cottage garden style.
 This garden is complete with fragrant herbs, colorful flowers, and whimsical topiaries.
 It is one garden that presents a lasting impression of the everlasting appeal of cottage gardens.

 Beatrix Potter's Hill Top Farm